Bachelor of Media Design

 Domestic - $10,256 NZDInternational - $24,630 NZD

 Interactive Design is an artistic science that is bound only by ever-improving developments in technology.
-Human behaviour is what drives interaction with digital interfaces, and this course gives you the fundamentals in both user-interface, and user-experience design– two highly sought after specialist skills for Front End Developers, Website Designers, and Mobile Application Designers.
+Human behaviour is what drives interaction with digital interfaces, and this course gives you the fundamentals in both user-interface and user-experience design, which are two highly sought after specialist skills for Front End Developers, Website Designers, and Mobile Application Designers.
 Our lecturers will give you the right tool-kit to succeed in this fast moving, multifaceted industry.

 Careers & Industry